 - a.
 R-values are minimums.
 U-factors are maximums.
 Where insulation is installed in a cavity that is less than the label or design thickness of the insulation, the installed R-value of the insulation shall be not less than the R-value specified in the table.
 See Section R402.1.4 for alternative compliance methods. - b.
 The fenestration U-factor row excludes skylights.
 These are example wall assemblies.
 Any wall assembly would need to meet required U values and should consider building science to avoid moisture concerns.
 See RBES Handbook for building science guidance and more example wall assemblies. - c.
 The continuous portion of basement and crawlspace insulation can be met through interior, exterior or combination. - d.
 "4 ft" can be horizontal or vertical coverage including slab edge.
 "Edge and under" requires complete coverage.
 Up to 8 lineal feet of exposed slab edge may be insulated to R-10.
-"Heated slab" are those with embedded radiation. - The first value is cavity insulation, the second value is continuous insulation, or "ci", so "24043 + 4205ci" means R-21430 cavity insulation plus R-1250 continuous insulation.
+"Heated slab" are those with embedded radiation. - e.
+The first value is cavity insulation, the second value is continuous insulation, or "ci", so "24043 + 4205ci" means R-24130 cavity insulation plus R-4250 continuous insulation.
 When used, continuous insulation values shall be at least R-5. - f.
-R-23 could be met with dense-pack cellulose or spray foam in a 2x6 cavityInstalling R-38 over 100 percent of the ceiling area requiring insulation shall be deemed to satisfy the requirement for R 49 insulation wherever thefull height of uncompressed R 38 insulation extends over the wall top plate at the eaves.
+R-23 could be met with dense-pack cellulose or spray foam in a 2x6 cavityInstalling R-38 over 100 percent of the ceiling area requiring insulation shall be deemed to satisfy the requirement for R-49 insulation wherever the full height of uncompressed R-38 insulation extends over the wall top plate at the caves.
 (See Section R402.2.1).
-Multifamily buildings using continuous insulation with a maximum U-factor of 0.023 for the ceiling assemblysatisfies this requirement.Consider building science principles in all design and construction.
-Buildings should be designed and constructed recognizing principles behind moisture vapor control approaches for cold climates.
-Maintain the envelope assembly's ability to adequately dry in at least one direction by not installing low-perm vapor retarder materials (e.g., vapor barrier) on both sides of an assembly, seek to optimize the assembly's ability to dry, and limit the potential for wetting.
-(From Applied Building Technologies Group, LLC). - g.
+Multifamily buildings using continuous insulation with a maximum U-factor of 0.023 for the ceiling assembly-satisfies this requirement.
+Consider building science principles in all design and construction.
+Buildings should be designed and constructed recognizing principles behind moisture vapor control approaches for cold climates. - g.
 Installing R-49 over 100 percent of the ceiling area requiring insulation shall be deemed to satisfy the requirement for R-60 insulation wherever the full height of uncompressed R-49 insulation extends over the wall-top plate at the eaves.
-(See Section R402.2.1.)
-If there is insufficient space in the eaves, installing R-38 over the top of exterior walls shall be deemed to satisfy the requirement for R-49 insulation provided the rest of the ceiling is R-49.
+(See Section R402.2.1.)If there is insufficient space in the eaves, installing R-38 over the top of exterior walls shall be deemed to satisfy the requirement for R-49 insulation provided the rest of the ceiling is R-49.
 (See Section R402.2.1).
 Multifamily buildings using continuous insulation with a maximum U-factor of 0.023 or tapered insulation with an average U-factor of 0.023 for the ceiling assembly satisfies this requirement.
 A minimum value of R-12 is required for tapered insulation. - h.
 "ACH50" = air changes per hour at 50 Pascals building pressure as measured with a blower door.
 CFM50/Sq.
 Ft. of Building Shell = amount of air leakage (in cubic feet per minute, or CFM) that leaks out of each square foot of the exterior surface all six sides of the building measured at 50 Pascals of pressure with a blower door. - i.
 See Table R402.4.1.1 for further details.
 Insulation systems complying with Table R402.1.4 shall be deemed to comply with the R-value requirements of Table 402.1.2.1.
 Installing R-38 over the top of exterior walls where insulation is compressed in the eaves shall be deemed to satisfy the requirement for R-44 where there is insufficient space in framing rafters for more than R-38 provided the rest of the ceiling is R-44.
 See R402.2.2 for more detail.